 Do I Need To Boil Distilled Water For Baby Formula?

 The process of making distilled water involves boiling water into a vapour and then condensing it back into a liquid.

-Because distilled water has already therefore already been boiled, there is no need for you to boil it before adding the water to baby formula.
+Because distilled water has already been boiled, there is therefore no need for you to boil it before adding the water to baby formula.

 You should keep in mind that tap water on the other hand should be boiled (and then left to cool) before mixing with baby formula.

 What Is The Best Water For Baby Formula?

 For most parents, the “best” water for your baby will largely depend on your local water source.

 You can check the quality of your local water at the EWG tap water database be entering your zip code.

 Depending on the results, you should be fine using tap water for mixing with baby formula.